top of page

 A leader engaged in a reflective conversation on equity, diversity, and inclusion

-Depending on your role, a good place to start can be considering what you already know about your employee's experience of working in your organisation.
-For example, the outcomes from particular questions in employee engagement surveys, insights into why people may leave from exit interviews, data relating to recruitment (who is applying and who is hired), tracking promotion data, talking to specific groups of employees.
+1. What does the current EDI picture look like in your organisation?
+How do you know?
+What data do you have?
+E.g. outcomes from particular questions in employee engagement surveys, insights into why people may leave from exit interviews, data relating to recruitment (who is applying and who is hired), tracking promotion data, talking to specific groups of employees.

 What would you have to do to make this shift?
 What would it take for you to be motivated to take this action?
 How would you measure success?
 What time frame could you expect this change to happen?
 What would you need?

-Depending on what insights and questions arose from discussing the graph, the following questions show how conversations can help leaders to dig deeper.
+The following questions can help leaders to dig deeper.

 • What are the top three pieces of data (e.g., from engagement surveys, turnover reports, exit interviews, or performance reviews) that genuinely surprised you about the employee experience in the last year?